simeononsecurity/simeononsecurity.ch/content/articles/how-do-i-learn-linux/index.en.md

 ### LinuxQuestions.org

 [LinuxQuestions.org](https://www.linuxquestions.org/) is a popular forum for Linux users, where you can ask questions and get answers from other Linux users.
-The forum has over 1.5 million posts and covers a wide range of Linux-related topics, including installation, configuration, and troubleshooting.
+The forum has over 1.5 million posts and covers many Linux-related topics, including installation, configuration, and troubleshooting.
 Here are some of the types of posts you might find on LinuxQuestions.org:

 - Questions about specific Linux distributions or applications
 - Troubleshooting posts about issues with Linux installations or configurations